C2DH/ranketwo-submissions/lessons/drafts/data.md

 * In what situations might JSON be more useful than a table?
 * What are the limits of JSON for historical data?

+Converting a table into JSON by hand is useful to get a sense of these differences directly.
+Luckily, there is software to do this work in real projects, which also helps to avoid errors when typing brackets and quotes yourself.
+However, it is important to understand what actually changes in the process: a table forces every record into a set of columns, so something like Karl Marx's several publications either needs a separate linked table (as in Section 4) or a cell containing several valus (which raises the problems of separators and is not good for readability).
+With a format like JSON we can simply list them under one single entry because of the nested structure.
+On the other hand, tables allow us to quickl sort and filter our records, or to spot a missing value at a glance.
+Neither format is simply "better": the choice depends on the characteristics of our data, if it is rather regular, or rather nested and variable in shape.

 ### 5.d Exploring JSON rules - 20 minutes
 *This sub-assignment is of advanced difficulty for beginners*.